EvernodeXRPL/evernode-sdk/evernode/tutorial-cluster.md

 ## Deploy smart contract
 In Evernode developer kit, single command does the cluster creation and the deployment.
 You need to do following preparations before same as you did in ["Acquire an instance"](tutorial-basics.md#acquire-an-instance)
 - First you need to have a tenant XRPL account.
-You can generate an XRPL faucet account on [hooks-testnet-v2](https://xrpl-hooks.readme.io/) from [here](https://hooks-testnet-v2.xrpl-labs.com/).
+You can generate an XRPL faucet account with 6000 EVRs on [hooks-testnet-v2](https://xrpl-hooks.readme.io/) from [here](https://dashboard.evernode.org/#/testnet-faucet).
 1. Then you need to prepare a user key pair for the Evernode instance.
   - Run below command to prepare a new key pair.
       ```bash